yoichitgy/SwinjectMVVMExample_ForBlog/Carthage/Checkouts/Swinject/CONTRIBUTING.md

 # Welcome to Swinject

-Thank you for your interest to contribute to Swinject!
+Thank you for your interest to Swinject!

 ## Reporting Issues

 Nothing is off-limits to submit as an issue.
 Feel free to submit an issue for a bug, strange behavior, build failure, new feature request or anything you would like to report.

-It is helpful if you include the followings when you submit an issue:
+It is helpful if you include the followings when you submit an issue for a bug:

 - Your Xcode version
 - Your Swinject version (or git SHA)